Tasman Mill: History

 In 1952 the Tasman Pulp and Paper Company established a mill to process timber from maturing stands of Radiata Pine in the state-owned Kaingaroa Forest.
 The site was chosen because of the ready availability of geothermal steam as a power source.
+Land for the mill was purchased from local Māori landowners for £50 per acre.
 Pulping operations were underway by 1955.

 In the 1970s a number of expansion projects took place within the mill which in turn led to a significant increase in employees.
 More recently, introduction of new technology, coupled with the decline of the timber industry from 1980 onwards, resulted in a decline in the mill's workforce, from around 2,000 in the mid-1980s to 1,200 in 1998.
 The population of Kawerau reduced from 8,593 in 1981 to 6,921 in 2006.
 In 2000, Fletcher Challenge sold its shareholding in the mill to Norske Skog.

 The accessibility of geothermal energy led to the construction of an on-site 100 MW geothermal power station, commissioned in 2008.
 The plant provided cost certainty to industry operating within the mill.